 This position will be physically located at the UAF campus in Fairbanks, Alaska.
-While there may be a current opportunity for remote work, the successful finalist will be expected to report to duty at the UAF office no later than 60 days from written notice provided by the university.
-Applicants must be legally eligible for unrestricted employment to work in the U.S. No work visas will be sponsored for this position.
+While there may be a current opportunity for remote work, the successful finalist will be expected to report to duty at the UAF office no later than 60 days from written notice provided by the university unless other arrangements are made.

-This position is based at the International Arctic Research Center at UAF and will be mentored by Dr. Donna Hauser.
-The initial appointment will be for 1 year, with the potential for reappointment pending performance review and funding availability.
-The position will remain open until filled, but applications should be submitted by June 8, 2021 to ensure full consideration.
+This position is based at the International Arctic Research Center on the Troth Yeddha’ campus at UAF, although remote work requests may be considered.
+Supervision and mentoring will be provided by Dr. Donna Hauser, and the Post Doctoral Fellow will also have additional opportunities to build collaborations across other related networks and efforts.
+The initial appointment will be for 1 year, with the potential for reappointment pending performance review.

 Knowledge and ability to engage in community-based or community-driven research and/or meaningful engagement with Indigenous organizations.

 Knowledge and ability to work with and synthesize diverse social, ecological, and qualitative data.